 Contact us today to learn more about how our Atlanta assault and battery defense attorney can help you.

 In Georgia, the definition of aggravated assault is assault with the purpose of rape, murder, or rob.
 Assault with a weapon or an object to cause serious bodily injury or strangeling is also considered aggravated assault.
 Under Georgian law, there is a difference between criminal assault and battery.
 Aggravated assault is the threat of violence towards someone and causes that person to fear an injury, while battery is the actual physical contact that causes harm.

-Can an aggravated assault charge be reduced to a misdemeanor?
+Can an aggravated assault charge be reduced to a misdemeanor in Georgia?